Adriana-Camarotto/Adriana-Camarotto/README.md

-## Hi, I’m @Adriana-Camarotto!
+## ✨ Hi, I’m @Adriana-Camarotto!👋😀

-- 👀 I’m interested in Front End development
-- 🔨 Currentely studying => Bootcamp Front End Web developer.
+- 🌱 Currentely studying => Bootcamp Front End Web developer.
 - 💖 I’m passioned for technology and committed to a career in the tech industry.
 - 📫 How to reach me linkedin.com/in/adriana-maziero-camarotto